I’ve decided to revise and republish my post from last year regarding Women’s Month. My sentiments remain the same.

 Yes, keep your hoopla about women’s month, please.
 It would be much more gratifying to know that women’s voices are heard when they find the courage to speak out after being assaulted by a man.

-For instance, there is a well-known case in the news right now.
+For instance, nearly every year there is a prominent case in the news of a sexual assault by a well-known figure.
 There was one last year, and the year before that…and the year before that.
 We hear about political figures and sadly, religious figures, prominent men of power who have assaulted women, but who walked free to abuse, again.

 Why?
 Because, as it has for millennia, rape continues to cover the victim with shame.
 Therefore, the vast majority of rapes or sexual assaults are guarded as painful secrets.
 These are the only crimes in which the victim is made to feel like the perpetrator…or as though she instigated the attack.

-Picture it: A 125 pound woman is walking from a restaurant to her car at night.
-A 220 pound man passes and she telepathically forces him to rape her.
+Picture it: A 110 pound woman is walking from her job to her car at night.
+A 220 pound man passes and he discerns she must want him to rape her.

-Yet, should she choose to press charges, the grueling process she will endure will likely cause her to wish she had never exposed herself to the additional shame and humiliation.
+Yet, should she choose to press charges, the grueling process this woman will endure will likely cause her to wish she had never exposed herself to the additional shame and humiliation.

 The Bible and Sexual Assault